Woolworths (Ireland)

-Woolworths (Ireland) was a retail chain that operated on the island of Ireland.
+Woolworths (Ireland) was a retail chain that operated in Ireland.
 Woolworths had operated stores in the Republic of Ireland until 1984, while stores in Northern Ireland became fully part of F. W. Woolworth plc and these stores lasted until 2009 when the Woolworths Group fell into administration.
+The defunct brand then being owned by The Very Group.

 During the 70 years of operations, Woolworths established itself at the heart of Irish shopping and stores sourced about 80% of their range locally, offering Irish equivalents to the items usually carried in Woolworths stores in Britain.

+In July 2021, Woolworth purchased the defunct Irish Woolworths brand, trademarks and intellectual property from The Very Group for an undisclosed sum.

 History

 The first F. W. Woolworth store in Ireland opened on 23 April 1914 on Grafton Street in Dublin.
 Plans for an outlet in the industrial north had continued despite the outbreak of World War I, with a new opening on High Street in Belfast on 6 November 1915.
 After this, more stores opened in towns and cities throughout Ireland.
 In 1921, the company's two stores in Dublin were forcibly closed by agents of Sinn Féin, an event which the American parent had not anticipated might happen when entering the Dublin market.

 By 1931, a decision had been made to liquidate the profitable F.W.
 Woolworth Company of Ireland, Ltd. and merge with the British concern in order to form one company covering both Ireland and Great Britain—F.W.
 Woolworth & Co., Ltd., of England.
 At the time, there were six stores in Ireland: two in Dublin and one each in Belfast, Cork, Kilkenny and Limerick.
 In 1966, the Grafton Street store had been rebuilt in the modern style where the new look mimicked an identical transformation which had recently been completed at the store in Limerick.

 On the night of 23 October 1971, during The Troubles in Northern Ireland, three men in their twenties were shot in the street by the British Army from an observation post on the roof of the Hill Street Woolworths store.
 They were mistakenly believed to be engaged in a bank robbery across the street.

 In the 1970s, the Cork and Tipperary stores also had makeovers and in 1980 alone the stores on Henry Street in Dublin, Limerick and Waterford had all been modernised, while Galway had been the last store to be refurbished before the American majority shareholders sold out in 1982.

 At the same time under-performing stores had been weeded out.
 The branch in Thomas Street, Dublin, which had been a disaster, had been closed in the 1960s, followed by Carlow, which had pioneered self-service in the Irish chain in 1971, and the branches in Bray and Thurles.
 The modernisation of the Tipperary store caused its sales and profit to collapse, causing the store to close in 1978.